 The most common clinical signs of this infection include regurgitation, weight loss, passing undigested food, diarrhea, and lethargy.
 The interesting aspect of this disorder is that it mimics the symptoms of proventricular dilatation disease.
 Hence diagnosing this disorder may sometimes be tricky and complicated.
 While the disease is quite fatal in nature, many birds recover from this with proper care and medication.
 However, birds that do recover are susceptible to relapses and shedding.
 This disease commonly appears together with immunosuppression that is associated with circovirus infection and polyomavirus infection.

-While avian gastric yeast is highly contagious between birds, especially those with low immunity or nutritionally-deficient, vertical transmission from parent to egg is not known to occur, and it is also not known to infect humans.
+While avian gastric yeast is highly contagious among birds, especially those with low immunity or nutritionally deficient, vertical transmission from parent to egg is not known to occur, and it is also not known to infect humans.

 Bacterial Parrot Diseases

 Psittacosis / Chlamydophilosis / Chlamydiosis / Parrot Fever